 What Are the Best Flute Brands?

-The most known flute brands are Gemeinhardt, Yamaha, Pearl, Selmer, Altus, and Miyazawa and tend to be the models which are in more demand
+The best flute brands are also the most popular ones.
+Gemeinhardt, Yamaha, Pearl, Selmer, Altus, and Miyazawa tend to have flute models which are in more demand.